johnshearing/SmartWallet/README.md

 Deploying a smart contract with the following properties should make this possible.
 * Contract can receive funds like any wallet.
 * Contract can disperse funds of a given amount... to a given receiving address... given the correct signature... just like any wallet.
-* Contract contains a variable called **owners-public-key**
-  * This is used to verify that commands sent to the contract have been signed by the owner's hardware wallet.
-* Contract contains a variable called **global-release-epoch**.
+* Contract contains a parameter called **global-release-epoch**
-  * This is the epoch at which it becomes possible to send funds to recovery accounts or to the beneficiary accounts.
+  * This defines the epoch when contract funds can be claimed by recovery addresses.
-* Contract contains a variable called **number of epochs-from-now**.
-  * This is a number used to update the **global-release-epoch**.
-* Contract contains as many variables as needed called **recovery-address-01**, **recovery-address-02**, **...**
-  * These are the addresses which can claim funds if the contract owner dies, or loses the hardware wallet controlling the contract.
-* Contract contains as many variables as needed called **extra-epochs-delayed-for-recovery-address-01**, **extra-epochs-delayed-for-recovery-address-02**, **...**
-  * These variables are used to specify how many epochs past the **global-release-epoch** each recovery address must wait before it becomes valid and able to claim funds.
-* Contract can disperse all funds to any recovery address after the **global-release-epoch** has been passed.
-* If the number of epochs specified in the **extra-epochs-delayed-for-recovery-address-XX** is greater than zero then that many epochs must also pass after **global-release-epoch** has been reached before funds can be sent to that address.
-* We notice there can be many preprogrammed recovery addresses, each associated with their own unique times in the future when it will be possible to send funds to those unique addresses.
-  * The first of these addresses serves as the primary recovery or beneficiary address.
-  * The rest of these serve as backup addresses in case the contract owner or first beneficiary loses control of the hardware wallet which controls the recovery address.
-  * The times when each recovery address can become valid may be staggered creating an order in which people may claim the funds.
-* For the contract to disperse all funds to a preprogrammed recovery/beneficiary address, the contract owner or beneficiary must send a signed transaction from the hardware wallet controlling the recovery address at any time after the address becomes valid.
-The contract will then immediately send all funds in the contract to the recovery address.
-  * This method establishes that the contract owner or beneficiary has control of the preprogrammed recovery address and so ensures that the funds will not be lost.
 * Contract can receive a message signed with the owner's hardware wallet proving ownership of the contract.
   * The message may contain a command to add, update, or deleted recovery addresses and their associated delays past the **global-release-epoch**.
-  * The message may contain a command to change the value stored in the variable called **number of epochs-from-now**.
+  * The message may contain a command to change the value stored in the variable called **global-release-epoch**.
-  * The message may contain a command to update the **global-release-epoch** with respect to **number of epochs-from-now**.
     * This is how the owner tells the contract that he or she is still alive and in control of their hardware wallet.
     * This is also how the contract owner sets the time interval before the owner/beneficiaries can recover all the funds from the contract.
     * If the owner does not message the contract again within the time specified by **number of epochs-from-now** then it is presumed that the owner has lost the control of their hardware wallet or is perhaps dead.